creedally/bulk-featured-image/readme.txt

 * Import multiple product gallery image using CSV file
 * Import multiple product gallery image using listing interface.
 * Upload post content image after paragraph using CSV with add "|" separator and support only Classic Editor, Gutenberg, Elemantor and Divi Builder
+* Allow to remove multiple featured image for post, page, product and custom post types using listings interface.
+* Allow to remove multiple product gallery image using listing interface.
+* Allow to remove featured images using csv file for all post types.
+* Allow to remove product gallery images using csv file.
+* Added option to remove default featured image in post, page, product and custom post types.

 [Upgrade to Pro](https://store.creedally.com/product/bulk-featured-image-pro/)